fenago/Grokking-Deep-Learning/Lab_4.md

 happen to be negative in value.
 But if you turn off the node (setting it to 0) when it would be negative, then it has zero correlation to any inputs whenever it’s negative.
 What does this mean?
 The node can now selectively pick and choose when it wants to be correlated to something.
-This allows it to say something like, “Make me perfectly correlated to the left input, but only when the right input is turned off.”
+This allows it to say something like, "Make me perfectly correlated to the left input, but only when the right input is turned off."
 How can it do this?
 Well, if the weight from the left input is 1.0 and the weight from the right input is a huge negative number, then turning on both the left and right inputs will cause the node to be 0 all the time.
 But if only the left input is on, the node will take on the value of the left input.